Louis Lhéritier: French Revolution

-On 17 March 1793, Lhéritier was promoted to Lieutenant and joined the Navy on the Nymphe.
-Promoted to captain, he was appointed to Convention (ex-Sceptre, on which he had served as a seaman) on 28 October 1793.
+On 17 March 1793, Lhéritier was promoted to ship-of-the-line lieutenant and joined the Navy on the Nymphe.
+Promoted to ship-of-the-line captain, he was appointed to Convention (ex-Sceptre, on which he had served as a seaman) on 28 October 1793.
 On 5 May 1794, he took command of the America, which he commanded at the Glorious First of June where his ship and himself were captured by the British.